“You should prefer a good scientist without literary abilities than a literate one without scientific skills.” – Leonardo da Vinci

 Hillards Super Market: Hillards was a significant player in the supermarket industry up until its takeover by Tesco in 1987.
 Founded in 1885, it grew from a single store to over 200 in its one hundred years of trading.
 This project is rescuing the remaining archive material through a process of digitisation, to produce a high quality searchable digital resource.
 Using advanced data analytics methods that many of my research projects have in common.
 This project is supported by a grant from the British Academy of Management, website the Hillards Archive.

-Industry Networks: Using the Banking and Mining sectors of the 20th century as a test case, this research investigates how banks and mining companies were linked together and how these connections may have influenced both the individual companies and the sector as a whole.
+Organisational Networks: Using the Banking and Mining sectors of the 20th century as a test case, this research investigates how banks and mining companies were linked together and how these connections may have influenced both the individual companies and the sector as a whole (journal papers: Complexity Meets History, Banks, births, and tipping points in the historical demography of British banking).

 - Modelling and Simulation of Complex Systems.